Introduction

 - the extra power of Greenworks’ 40V battery system,

-it allows you to trim tall hedges safely from the ground, without relying on ladders.
+It allows you to trim tall hedges safely from the ground, without relying on ladders.
 As a result, it promises enough cutting performance for real garden growth, not just light touch‑ups.

 On paper, this makes a lot of sense.
 However, in practice, cordless pole hedge trimmers often come with compromises.